The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 They went around and they changed it.

-Must have made that 3 a.m. phone call to the New York Times.
+Ram Emmanuel must have made that 3 a.m. phone call to the New York Times.

-Bill Keller out there, the uh the editor.
+Bill Keller out there, the editor.

-First thing this morning, the headline, Obama poll sees doubt on budget and health care.
+First thing this morning, the headline, Obama poll sees doubt on budget and healthcare.

-Now that headline makes it look like people doubt the budget and doubt health care, but they don't doubt Obama.
+Now, that headline makes it look like people doubt the budget and doubt health care, but they don't doubt Obama.

 Here are the details of the story.